Nonequilibrium Nonlinear Effects and Dynamical Boson Condensation in a Driven-Dissipative Wannier-Stark Lattice

 In the long-time limit $ t \gg \kappa^{-1} \gg J^{-1}$, regardless of the choice of initial conditions $\hat b_n(0)$, the Bloch oscillations are completely damped out and the system reaches a steady state with the WS mode occupations, \be \langle \hat n_n \rangle = \frac{\tilde \eta_n^2}{(\Delta \omega)^2 (n-j_0)^2 + \kappa^2}. \ee As can be seen from Eq.~\eqref{eq:ss-WS-mode-occupation}, now $j_0$ plays an essential role.
 In particular, by properly choosing $j_0\in \mathbb{Z}$ one can select dynamically a single WS mode ($ n = j_0$) to be microscopically occupied.
 However, we note this approach does not work when $\tilde \eta_{j_0} = 0$, which happens for some specific ratios of $J/\Delta \omega$.
 In these cases, one encounters a sequence of pumping anti-resonances, which lead to the occupation a few adjacent WS states instead.
 Furthermore, these anti-resonances are responsible for non-trivial phase boundaries between stationary and non-stationary states as shown in Fig.~\ref{fig_phase_diag}, which we will delve into it in the last section.

-The above simple analysis is valid qualitatively also for sufficiently small photon-photon interactions, which we confirm numerically in the following.
+The above simple analysis is valid qualitatively also for sufficiently small on-site interactions, which we confirm numerically in the following.
 In numerical simulations we set $ J = \hbar = 1$ (as the unit of energy), $\kappa = 10^{-2}$, $\forall_j \hat a_j(0) = 0$ , and calculate the expectation values of the relevant operators using the cumulant expansion in both first (i.e., mean-field) and second order~\cite{Plankensteiner2022,SM}.
-Moreover, for the sake of simplicity and without loss of generality, we consider only a single cavity pumping $\eta_j = \eta\delta_{j,0}$, but different choices do not change our main conclusions~\cite{SM}.
+Moreover, for the sake of simplicity and without loss of generality, we consider only a single resonator pumping $\eta_j = \eta\delta_{j,0}$, but different choices do not change our main conclusions~\cite{SM}.
 Finally, with the exception of Fig.~\ref{fig_stationary_states}, we also fix $j_0 = 0$.

-\emph{Nonequilibrium photon condensation in the weakly interacting regime.}---Now, we turn our attention to the weakly interacting regime, $\chi\ll1$.
-As in the non-interacting case, in the weakly interacting regime the many-photon system still occupies macroscopically a single or a few one-particle WS states with a high degree of coherence.
-In Fig.~\ref{fig_stationary_states}, we show the expectation value of cavity photon-number operators $\hat n _j = \hat a_j^\dagger \hat a_j $ as well as the total photon-number operator $\hat N = \sum_j \hat n_j$.
+\emph{Nonequilibrium condensation in the weakly interacting regime.}---Now, we turn our attention to the weakly interacting regime, $\chi\ll1$.
+As in the non-interacting case, in the weakly interacting regime the many-body bosonic system still occupies macroscopically a single or a few one-particle WS states with a high degree of coherence.
+In Fig.~\ref{fig_stationary_states}, we show the expectation value of number operators $\hat n _j = \hat a_j^\dagger \hat a_j $ as well as the total boson-number operator $\hat N = \sum_j \hat n_j$.
 As can be seen, in each case the system reaches a spatially-localised stationary steady state which, for the chosen parameters, is proportional to a single WS state with $n=j_0$.